ygrenier/SwissEphNet.Samples/README.md

 - **Run test load async** : This test use the `WinFormsTestProviderAsync` wich simulate an async loading file, but the call is sync
-- **Run test async**: this test use the `WinFormsTestProviderAsync` wich simulate an async loading file and the test is run in a task
+- **Run test async**: this test use the `WinFormsTestProviderAsync` wich simulate an async loading file and the test is run in a task so in an async mode

+The `WinFormsTestProviderAsync` make a pause on each loading file to simulate a long time running and see the blocking or non-blocking of the main thread.

 A progress bar is displayed to show the test running.
 In the 2 first cases this progress bar don't move because the test run in the main thread.
 For